Trust-Ayeni/Hacking-and-Patching/README.md

 The 3rd course of the fundamentals of computer and network security specializations.
 Hacking and patching, it is a short course title, but it says it all.
 This repository explains how to hack devices with command injection vulnerability.

 # SCRCPY MODULE
+Using the scrcpy module is quite easy but still brainstorming on it additional functions
 # STEPS:
 1. Install scrcpy: use the command 'apt-get install scrcpy'
 2. Enable developer mode on the android to be coonected to the PC